uberspark/uberxmhf/docs/pc-intel-x86_64/build.rst

 How do I build a uberXMHF (pc-intel-x86_64) uberapp?
 -----------------------------------------------------

-The method for building different uberapps (e.g., TrustVisor, Lockdown) is by specifying which uberapp to build using ``./configure``.
+The method for building different uberapps (e.g., TrustVisor) is by specifying which uberapp to build using ``./configure``.
 The following describes the sequence of steps for building a uberXMHF (pc-intel-x86_64) uberapp using the helloworld uberapp as a running example.